-Son of a west-indien mother and German father, Jansen was first influenced by a rebellious Graffiti art movement from New York in the 1980’s.
-A former soldier, Jansen was discovered and mentored by former Museum Director and Art Historian Jerome A. Donson, (Director of the American Vanguard Exhibitions Europe 1961 MOMA New York), who curated exhibitions with artists like Jackson Pollock, Robert Rauschenberg, Jasper Johns, Willem de Kooning and Franz Kline.
+Son of a West Indian mother and German father, Jansen was first influenced by a rebellious Graffiti art movement from New York in the 1980’s.
+A former soldier, Jansen was discovered and mentored by former Museum Director and Art Historian Jerome A. Donson, (Director of the American Vanguard Exhibitions Europe 1961 MOMA New York), who curated exhibitions with artists like Jackson Pollock, Robert Rauschenberg, Jasper Johns, Willem de Kooning and Franz Kline in the 1960’s.
 Donson referred to Jansen's work as being "reminiscent of the Ash-Can School” and named him the “innovator” of modern expressionism in Jansen’s French published catalog in 2005.

-Jansen was raised between New York City and Moenchengladbach Germany where he studied briefly at the Kunstgewerbe Schule the Berufsfachschule fuer Gestaltung and completed a three year apprenticeship as a commercial house painter (Maler), where he was first introduced to his current medium of choice, oil enamels.
-He joined the US Armed Forces in 1989 and was immediately sent to Desert Storm.
-After his military discharge, Jansen was diagnosed with Post Traumatic Stress, he started selling paintings on the streets of New York between Prince Street and Broadway as part of the group “Prince Street Kings”, transforming to a professional painter.
+Jansen was raised between New York City and Moenchengladbach Germany where he studied at the Kunstgewerbe Schule the Berufsfachschule fuer Gestaltung and completed a three year apprenticeship as a commercial house painter (Maler), where he was first introduced to his current medium of choice, oil enamels.
+He joined the US Armed Forces in 1989 and was immediately sent to Desert Storm where after his military discharge, Jansen was diagnosed with Post Traumatic Stress, he started selling paintings on the streets of New York between Prince Street and Broadway as part of the group “Prince Street Kings”,

-Jansen's first major book titled, “Marcus Jansen - DECADE” was published by the leading art book publisher SKIRA Editore, Italy.
-The book features a foreword by notorious London Art Dealer and Jansen's agent Steve Lazarides and text by the New York curator and Harvard fellow Brooke Lynn Mcgowan followed by his most recent book, titled "Marcus Jansen AFTERMATH",published by Hirmer Verlag Munich that holds text by Prof Dr. Manfred Schneckenburger, Documenta Kassel curator 1977/87, Germany’s senior art critic at the Suddeutsche Zeitung, Dr. Gottfried Knapp and a foreword by Art Historian Dr. Dieter Ronte, the Former Museum Director of the Kunst Museum in Bonn and of the Museum Moderner Kunst in Vienna.
+His first major book titled, “Marcus Jansen - DECADE” was published by the leading art book publisher SKIRA Editore, Italy that features a foreword by notorious London Art Dealer and Jansen's agent Steve Lazarides and text by the New York curator and Harvard fellow Brooke Lynn Mcgowan followed by his most recent book, titled "Marcus Jansen AFTERMATH", by Hirmer Verlag Munich that holds text by Prof Dr. Manfred Schneckenburger, Documenta Kassel curator 1977/87, Germany’s senior art critic at the Suddeutsche Zeitung, Dr. Gottfried Knapp and a foreword by Art Historian Dr. Dieter Ronte, the Former Museum Director of the Kunst Museum in Bonn and of the Museum Moderner Kunst in Vienna.